JuneKelly/carpalx-macos/README.md

-I've been using the [Carpalx layouts from deekan](https://github.com/deekayen/carpalx_mac) for a long time, but I noticed that those layouts don't have "option keys", the special characters that are available on MacOS keyboard layouts by holding the Option key.
+I've been using the [Carpalx layouts from deekan](https://github.com/deekayen/carpalx_mac) for a long time, but I noticed that those layouts don't have "option keys", the special characters that are available on macOS keyboard layouts by holding the Option key.
 Because of this, it's not possible to type special characters or access the "dead keys" required to add accented characters like you can on a normal keyboard layout.